madformuse/lcboinc/README.md

 ## Generating Games

-Simply connect the BOINC client to http://127.0.0.1/lcboinc (might have to wait a minute when you've started it) and it should behave like anyother project, downloading the neccassary files and running the tasks you created.
+Simply connect the BOINC client to http://127.0.0.1/lcboinc (might have to wait a minute when you've started it) and it should behave like any other project, downloading the neccassary files and running the tasks you created.

 At the moment it will log into lczero.org as user "boinc".
 I'm planning to change this to a more identifiable (preferably user specified) name.